 What is the Best Angle Grinder in the UK (2021)?

 The best angle grinder in the UK is the Makita GA4530 model.
 If you are stuck for time, just click on it to go straight there.
 There are a couple of models ( R, R2 and RKD ) that come with different accessories and price points but the angle grinder itself is exactly the same.
+I would say it's the best all round grinder for price and quality that we found.

 This is a top of the range, 720w , powerful angle grinder that will do any job and last a life time.
 It came out as the number one in our research and I can highly recommend it.